pablo-meier/Pablog/posts/2010-09-30-some-professor-layton-prolog.md

 [![][3]][4]

-### No 151 from Professor Layton and the Diabolical Box: Colin's Score
+<h3 id="no-151-from-professor-layton-and-the-diabolical-box-colins-score">No 151 from Professor Layton and the Diabolical Box: Colin's Score</h3>

 Four students took a test where every question had two possible answers, A or
 B. Each question was worth 10 points, for a total of 100 points.